Run Same Script in Multiple Devices using Appium

 }

-To run your test script on another device, we need to change the desired capabilities of our test script, and it will run our test script on that specific device.
-We do not need to change our test script to run it on different devices.
+To run your test script on another device, change the desired capabilities of your test script, and it will run our test script on that specific device.
+You do not need to change your test script to run it on different devices.
 However, it may be different from executing test scripts on Android and iOS devices because element locators may differ on Android and iOS devices.
 But a script written for any android or iOS device can be run on all devices with the same OS by changing desired capabilities.

 Challenges In Managing Multiple Devices

 Running your script on multiple devices is the easy-to-do thing in your Automation Testing process but managing those devices and having multiple devices is the hardest part and a costly affair for your Automation process.
-If we only talk about iPhones, it has from iPhone6 to iPhone13, which are used by the users with a mix of iOS11 to iOS16.
+If iPhones are considered, iPhone6 to iPhone13 are used by the users with a mix of iOS11 to iOS16.
 And, When it comes to Android, these numbers increased massively.
 No team can manage or own all the popular devices presented in the market with different OS versions.

 First, which comes to our mind to solve this is using emulators and simulators for different devices.
 But testing on an emulator/simulator is not the same as testing on Real Devices.
 While simulators and emulators will come close to imitation, it’s impossible to perform the same as a real device.
 This is because emulators can’t account for every single environmental factor, feature, or user action performed on a real device.
 The advantage of real devices is in the name.
 Testing on real, physical devices means that you’re testing the same way your users operate their devices.